 Wisdom teeth, despite their name, do not make people wiser.
 They get their name from the fact that they come in when the rest of the adult teeth have already come in, by which time one is expected to have gained some wisdom.
 Wisdom teeth are the third and final set of molars most people get in their late teens or early twenties.

 Wisdom teeth are not entirely unuseful.
 However, they were more useful for our ancestors.
 Wisdom teeth were once essential for grinding and chewing raw, tough foods.
 Wisdom teeth are of little use now that we can cook our food.
 Since they can crowd our mouths, it is better to remove them.

 We may need to extract wisdom teeth for various reasons.
 For some people, these teeth erupt without any problems.
 However, wisdom teeth can cause several issues for most people, including pain, infection, and crowding of the other teeth.

 Because wisdom teeth aren’t required for oral function, they can crowd your other teeth or grow sideways when they emerge in early adulthood.
 We want to make sure they don’t jeopardize your teeth’s alignment or compromise past dental treatments when this happens.
 Patients frequently come to us because their wisdom teeth have become impacted, causing pain in the gums, teeth, and headaches.
 If you are experiencing any pain or discomfort, you should have your wisdom teeth removed.

 The following are some of the most common reasons for wisdom tooth extractions:

 - Crowding in the mouth

 - Damage to the jaw

-The extraction of wisdom teeth is a common surgery that most teenagers and adolescents go through.
-Our team is committed to making the treatment as safe and painless as possible for you and your kid.
-We’re here to help you with any questions or problems you may have.
-Call today to learn more about wisdom teeth removal in Roseville and the long-term oral health benefits it can provide.
+Extracting wisdom teeth is a standard surgery many teenagers and adolescents undergo.
+Our team is committed to making the treatment as safe and painless as possible for you and your child.
+Call today to schedule a consultation on wisdom teeth removal in Roseville and the long-term oral health benefits it can provide.